devonapple/ergo_wiki/Node-Configuration-File.md

-## Actual for version 0.1.0
+## Actual for version 0.2.1

 Below you can find a complete Ergo Node configuration file.
 This is the default configuration shipped with the application.
 It is possible to overwrite any parameters by providing an additional configuration file.
-You can pass an additional configuration file by providing the path to it as the first command line parameter then starting Ergo Node application.
+You can pass an additional configuration file by providing the path to it as the first command line parameter when starting Ergo Node application.

 ```
 ergo {